15 Most Popular Content Management Systems (CMS) 2024

 Shopify is one of the most popular eCommerce CMS platforms that focuses on helping freelancers and small businesses.
 It’s also an excellent solution for corporation-size companies that need reliable and secure eCommerce website builder software.

-Shopify has been around for long enough to be respected as a leading eCommerce content management platform.
+Shopify has existed long enough to be respected as a leading eCommerce content management platform.

 It’s also home to several million community members who actively use Shopify to sell, buy, and trade products.
 Shopify works beautifully with any device, ensuring a fantastic shopping experience.